adhdtiger-net/snapraid-aio-script/README.md

 	- Can be used to track script execution time, status and promptly alert about errors.
 	- Supports [Healthchecks.io](https://healthchecks.io), and 100+ services via Apprise (Telegram, Discord, Slack, etc)
     - You can also get notified with the `Snapraid SMART log` and `Snapraid Status`
-	- Notification Hook: if your favourite notification service is not supported by this script, you can use a custom notification command or another mail binary
+	- Notification Hook: if your favourite notification service is not supported by this script, you can use a custom notification command or another mail binary **[deprecated, use Apprise]**
 - Important messages are also sent to the system log.
-- Emails are still the best place to get detailed but readable information.
+- Emails reports are still the best way to get detailed but readable information.

 ## Customization
 Many options can be changed to your taste, their behavior is documented in the config file.